davidwdw/physiognomy/README.md

 All hail god of physiognomy!
 Long live physiognomy!
 May the king of pseudosciences reign for a thousand years! <br>

 Physiognomy is a faith, an art, a religion, a belief and a perspective to life itself.
-It tells us that the only truth in behaviors lies in our faces. [`Official wikipedia definition of physiognomy`](https://en.wikipedia.org/wiki/Physiognomy) Yes, because faces are windows to our souls.
+It tells us that the only truth in behaviors lies in our faces [`Wiki definition`](https://en.wikipedia.org/wiki/Physiognomy).
+Yes, because faces are windows to our souls.
 They reflect who we are, what we are, and where we will be.
-We can use faces to predict the future! [`Old testament of physiognomy by the prophetic Cesare Lombroso`](https://read.dukeupress.edu/books/book/1042/Criminal-Man) <br>
+We can use faces to predict the future!
+You can refer to the old testament of physiognomy, published in 1800s by the prophetic [`Cesare Lombroso`](https://read.dukeupress.edu/books/book/1042/Criminal-Man). <br>

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/b/b4/The_relation_between_the_human_physiognomy_and_that_of_the_Wellcome_L0010074.jpg" width="95%" height="95%"></p>